rust-lang/book/second-edition/nostarch/chapter19.md

 Way back in Chapter 4, we first learned about references.
 We also learned that the compiler ensures that references are always valid.
 Unsafe Rust has two new types similar to references called *raw pointers*.
-Just like references, we can have an immutable raw pointer and a mutable raw pointer.
-In the context of raw pointers, “immutable” means that the pointer can’t be directly dereferenced and assigned to.
+Just like references, we can have an immutable raw pointer and a mutable raw pointer, written as `*const T` and `*mut T`, respectively.
+In the context of raw pointers, “immutable” means that the pointer can’t be directly assigned to after being dereferenced.

+Raw pointers are different than references and smart pointers in a few ways.
+Raw pointers:

+- Are allowed to ignore the borrowing rules and have both immutable and a mutable pointer or multiple mutable pointers to the same location
+- Aren't guaranteed to point to valid memory
+- Are allowed to be null
+- Don't implement any automatic clean-up

 Listing 19-1 shows how to create raw pointers from references:

 ```
 let mut num = 5;